 I'll never forget the way the multi-colored hues of the cottages seemed to turn golden as the sun sank below the horizon.

-I'll never forget diving from the boat into a warm sea and swimming below a waterfall tumbling down cliffs into the Mediterranean.
+Diving off the boat into a warm sea and swimming below a waterfall tumbling down cliffs into the Mediterranean is an incredible experience.
 Here's how to make your own memories on a boat off the Cinque Terre.

-These then are the towns that make up the Cinque Terre:
+These are the towns that make up the Cinque Terre:

 This is THE town in Italy for the rich and famous.